 They also got used to a more stable financial situation and enjoyed comparatively sophisticated lifestyles.
 These are the younger seniors who are now edging their way into nursing homes, although some baby boomers have also moved into long-term care settings due to accidents or ill health.

-They also got used to smaller families, a more stable financial situation and a comparatively sophisticated lifestyle.
-Many of these young elders are now doing yoga in classes and Pilates in gyms.
-They are volunteering in massive numbers, and running marathons.
-Those that are able to maintain their health live active lives within our global community.
-However, some who haven’t been so fortunate with their health find themselves needing nursing care.
-They may acquiesce and move into nursing homes, but they have different expectations than the generation preceding them.
+Those who are able to maintain their health live active lives within our global community.
+Many of these young elders are interested in wellness and practice yoga and Pilates.
+They volunteer in massive numbers, travel, dabble in new technologies and even run marathons.
+However, some who haven’t been so fortunate with their health find themselves needing skilled nursing care.
+They may acquiesce and move into nursing homes, but they have very different expectations for their rooms, board and care than the generation preceding them.

 Nursing Homes Are Changing to Meet Diverse Wants and Needs